Why Not Hebraic Roots?

 Clinging to the Symbols and Rejecting the Real Substance

 And, the ceremonial laws that regulated “clean vs. unclean” kept Jews separated from Gentiles, which symbolized the bride keeping herself separate from the world.
 In teaching that those physical laws remain, the HRM not only directly contradicts what we're taught in Ephesians 2 (as well as several other passages), it perverts the true meaning of what those laws symbolized—keeping its adherents bound to written physical rules, when the whole application was supposed to be a spiritual one.
-YHWH's will for the bride has nothing to do with food or drink or clothing, for those were just pictures representing the true application, which is that He desires His children to keep themselves from being defiled by the world.
+Yah's will for the bride has nothing to do with food or drink or clothing, for those were just pictures representing the true application, which is that He desires His children to be led by His Spirit, and to keep themselves from being defiled by the world.

 It is a foolish embrace of shadows, rather than applying what those symbols actually represented.
 By doing that, they are not living in truth, they are not living in the life of the Spirit; they are living in a picture, and missing the life and peace that the real substance gives.
 They demand compliance to that from which Christ freed us, and condemn anyone who exposes their deception and misrepresentation.

-Paul teaches in Galatians 2 “For through the law I died to the law so that I might live for YHWH.
+Paul teaches in Galatians 2:19-21, “For through the law I died to the law so that I might live for Yah.
 I have been crucified with Christ and I no longer live, but Christ lives in me.
-The life I now live in the body, I live by faith in the Son of YHWH, who loved me and gave himself for me.
-I do not set aside the grace of YHWH, for if righteousness could be gained through the law, Christ died for nothing!”
+The life I now live in the body, I live by faith in the Son of Yah, who loved me and gave himself for me.
+I do not set aside the grace of Yah, for if righteousness could be gained through the law, Christ died for nothing!”

 To embrace the false teachings of the HRM is to proclaim that Christ died for nothing.
-My desire in writing this article is to inform those who might be tempted to fall for their false teachings to flee from everything they promote and proclaim, for those who teach such heresies are to be rebuked, not embraced.
-And, for those who already find themselves bound to these false teachings to turn away from them to the truth of Christ and the work of the Holy Spirit, for the Holy Spirit will never remain quiet over a true believer's dabbling in these clear spiritual errors.
+I desire to inform those who might be tempted to fall for their false teachings to flee from everything they promote and proclaim, for those who teach such heresies are to be rebuked, not embraced.
+And, for those who already find themselves bound to their false teachings, to turn away from them to the truth of Christ and the work of the Holy Spirit, for the Holy Spirit will never remain quiet over a true believer's dabbling in these clear spiritual errors.
 The Holy Spirit gives life, but the false teachings of the HRM give nothing but death and condemnation in a deceptive package of false spirituality.

-The Holy Spirit is the one who confirms that someone is YHWH's child, and that has nothing whatsoever to do with the written law of the old covenant.
-Believing that one can be made pure through that written law doesn't promote holiness before YHWH, it promotes self-righteousness and a spirit of condemnation toward others—which is why the main message they preach far and wide typically focuses on some aspect of the “Torah.”
+The Holy Spirit is the one who confirms that someone is Yah's child, and that is not based on the written law of the old covenant.
+Believing that one can be made pure through that written law doesn't promote holiness before Yah, it promotes self-righteousness and a spirit of condemnation toward others—which is why the main message they preach far and wide typically focuses on some aspect of the “Torah.”
 That sounds a whole lot like the Pharisees of Christ's time, doesn't it?
 Well, it is.

-But now in Yahoshua Ha'Mashiach you who formerly were far off have been brought near by the blood of Mashiach.
-For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall, by abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace, and might reconcile them both in one body to Elohim through the cross, by it having put to death the enmity.
+But now in Yahoshua the Messiah you who formerly were far off have been brought near by the blood of Christ.
+For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall, by abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace, and might reconcile them both in one body to Yah through the cross, by it having put to death the enmity.
 Ephesians 2:13-16